cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 operator does not require a change in the operand - thanks to the instance manager's injection.
 The operator can manage older versions of the operand.

+Cloud Native PostgreSQL also supports [in-place updates of the instance manager](installation_upgrade.md#in-place-updates-of-the-instance-manager) following an upgrade of the operator: in-place updates do not require a rolling update - and subsequent switchover - of the cluster.

 ### Upgrade of the managed workload

 The operand can be upgraded using a declarative configuration approach as